 If you’re a driver with questions about where your freight should go, reach out to the shipper’s and receiver’s listed point of contact numbers so that you know where the load is going.
 Always review the BOL thoroughly and voice any concerns while still at the shipper.

 If you’re the consignee of a shipment and have questions about damage to your freight, reference the BOL.
 Are there any mishaps recorded?
 Was everything approved when that shipment left the shipper?
 The answers to these questions should be on your BOL upon receipt.
-Keep your BOL for up to 9 months in case you need to file a liability claim in the future.
+Keep your BOL for up to 9 months in case you need to file a cargo claim in the future.

-Make sure to subscribe to the ATS learning center where we publish educational content daily!
+Make sure to subscribe to the ATS Learning Center where we publish educational content daily!